 Craving MORE?
 Follow all the deliciousness on Facebook, Pinterest and Instagram!

-Jerk Pork Recipe
+Jamaican Jerk Pork Recipe

 Equipment

-- Slow Cooker or Crockpot
+- 1 Slow Cooker or Crockpot (for cooking the jerk pork)

-- Large Rimmed Sheet Pan (optional)
+- 1 Large Rimmed Sheet Pan (optional) (optional, to crisp pork)

 Ingredients

-- 3 Pound Boneless Pork Butt – trimmed of fat & cut into 2-inch chunks
+- 3 Pound Boneless Pork Butt – trimmed of fat & cut into 2-inch chunks (SEE NOTES)

 - 4 TBS Jerk Seasoning – homemade or store-bought (SEE NOTES)

-- Kosher Salt - to taste
+- To Taste Kosher Salt

 - 1 Bunch Green Onion – cut into 3-inch pieces